Consulting Client Document Collection Is Eating Your Margin. Here's the Fix.

 If your current intake tooling only reads PDF and Word, you have a format tax built into every engagement.
 You're either asking clients to convert (adding days) or converting manually (absorbing the cost yourself).

-Audity's document intake accepts all of the formats above, processes them asynchronously, and makes the extracted content available for analysis without requiring the consultant to touch a single file.
-It's designed for the "send whatever you have" approach, so the promise you make to clients in that first email is actually executable on your end.
+Audity is a white-label AI readiness assessment platform for consulting firms, and its document intake accepts all of the formats above, processes them asynchronously, and makes the extracted content available for analysis without requiring the lead consultant to touch a single file.
+It's designed for the "send whatever you have" approach, so the promise your associate makes to the client in that first email is actually executable on your team's end.

 The document format problem isn't a technology problem.
 It's a process design problem that technology happens to solve cleanly.
-Whether you use Audity or build your own workflow, the principle is the same: meet clients where their documents already are, and stop penalizing normal business behavior with a conversion requirement.
+The principle is the same either way: meet clients where their documents already are, stop penalizing normal business behavior with a conversion requirement, and let your associates run the intake instead of escalating to the lead consultant every time.

 Tags